flokoe/bash-hackers-wiki/docs/syntax/ccmd/classic_for.md

 ### Loop over a number range

-Beginning in Bash 4, you can also use \"sequence expression\" form of [brace expansion](../../syntax/expansion/brace.md) syntax when looping over numbers, and this form does not create leading zeroes unless you ask for
+Beginning in Bash 4, you can also use "sequence expression" form of [brace expansion](../../syntax/expansion/brace.md) syntax when looping over numbers, and this form does not create leading zeroes unless you ask for
 them: